 GENERAL INFORMATION PERTAINING TO ALL CLAIMS

-In accordance with MCL 600.6419 (10) or MSA 27A.6419, the State Administrative Board is vested with authority upon advice of the Attorney General to consider and allow claims against the State of Michigan, its departments, officers, and colleges and universities for an amount less than $1,000.00 for the loss of personal property or personal injury.
+In accordance with MCL 600.6419, the State Administrative Board is vested with discretionary authority upon advice of the Attorney General to consider, determine, and allow claims against the State of Michigan, its departments, officers, and colleges and universities for an amount less than $1,000.00 for the loss of personal property or personal injury.

-2. Fill out the DMB-1104 form according to the instructions sheet.
+Fill out the DTMB-1104 Claim Form according to the instructions sheet (page 2-3).

-4. THE FORM MUST BE SIGNED AND NOTARIZED.
+THE DTMB-1104 CLAIM FORM MUST BE SIGNED BY THE CLAIMANT AND NOTARIZED.

 CLAIMS BY THE GENERAL PUBLIC